There are many ways to connect with God in worship. At St. John's, we offer many opportunities for meditative prayer and

 Zen Master Thich Nhat Hanh is a global spiritual leader, poet and peace activist, revered throughout the world for his powerful teachings and bestselling writings on mindfulness and peace.
-His key teaching is that, through mindfulness, we can learn to live happily in the present moment—the only way to truly develop peace, both in one's self and in the world. …Read More »
+His key teaching is that, through mindfulness, we can learn to live happily in the present moment-the only way to truly develop peace, both in one's self and in the world. …Read More »

 When it's not covered in snow, you can enjoy the meditative walk of our labyrinth!

 The labyrinth goes back 5,000 years or more.
 There are many indirect references to it as a spiritual tool.
-Abbess Hildegard of Bingen defined divinity as “a circle, a wheel, a whole.”
+Abbess Hildegard of Bingen defined divinity as "a circle, a wheel, a whole."
 In the Divine Comedy, Dante uses both the metaphor and the image of the labyrinth.
 It is from the tradition of the …Read More »